goncalo-oliveira/faas-aspnet-template/README.md

 } );
 ```

-If your current function is using the old `aspnet-controller` template, there are less changes to be made.
+If your current function is using the "old" `aspnet-controller` template, there are less changes to be made.
 The `Startup.cs` file can be maintained as it is.
 The same goes for the controller(s).
-You'll need to add a `Program.cs` similar to this
+You'll just need to add a `Program.cs` file similar to this

 ```csharp
 using OpenFaaS;